The Legitimate Peaky Blinders Festival has been tipped to return "bigger and better" in 2020 ahead of this weekend's inaugural edition.

 Festival director John Empson told Music Week: "We looked at putting this show on in London but it immediately became clear that to get this right, and give it authenticity, Birmingham – particularly Digbeth – was the right place to go.
 The real Peaky Blinders committed their first crime exactly where we're holding this event.

 "In London, there is a danger of too many things happening and saturation of market, whereas in Birmingham, you can't underestimate how close to their hearts they hold this show.
 This will be one of the biggest things to happen there for a very long time."

-Confirmed acts include Primal Scream, Anna Calvi (who has written the score for the current series), Slaves and Nadine Shah, while Liam Gallagher has teased a surprise set.
+Confirmed acts include Primal Scream, Frank Carter & The Rattlesnakes, Anna Calvi (who has written the score for the current series), Slaves and Nadine Shah, while Liam Gallagher has teased a surprise set.
 The video for Gallagher's latest single One Of Us was written and directed by Peaky Blinders creative duo Steven Knight and Anthony Byrne.

 "We've scaled this show up from our original ambition, purely on reception and advice from everybody in Birmingham, so hopefully we'll go bigger and better in 2020," revealed Empson, who has teamed with multiple partners on the festival including Knight, AEG Presents, Caryn Mandabach Productions and Endemol Shine Group.

 "Music is so prominent [in the show]; everything on the soundtrack fits seamlessly in with the show.
 It's retro, but contemporary, which is what we've tried to do with the event as well."